The Teaching of Immersions

 "The immersion I am immersed with".
 Jesus spoke of this as a real possibility.
 Perhaps it could be called "His" immersion.

-Immersions are foundational to Believers for growing in the grace and knowledge of our Lord and Saviour Jesus Christ.
-And they are crucial to being member of the Body of Christ.
+Immersions are foundational to Believers for spiritual growth.
+And they are crucial to being a full member of the Body of Christ.

 Prayer.
 Thank you, Father, for the grace and power of the Holy Spirit that abounds through immersions.